je2781/lendsqr-fp-news/README.md

 ## How to run the app

 From the main directory, run (npm run android) for android, and (npm run ios) for ios.
-To the run (npm t).
+To test run (npm t).

 ## PreRelease